 - Strength training should move more towards improving overall maximal absolute strength qualities.
 As the season approaches, emphasis should continue to be placed on change of direction skills, dynamic joint stability qualities, with a shift in emphasis to explosive strength based resistance training.
 This is the “Transformation Block.”
 This is the time for all aspects of training to be 100% geared towards transitioning what was gained in the weight room in the offseason to actual on field performance.

 - In season training is the “Maintenance Block,” and should be designed to keep, or at least not degrade, all of the gains made in previous blocks.
 A huge emphasis should be placed on maintaining all eccentric based control and dynamic joint stability in order to achieve maximum benefit from injury prevention/reduction strategies.

 The duration of each training block as well as specific session structure should be totally based on the needs of each individual athlete, previously established by a structured Needs Analysis.
-Ideally, programming should be constructed by and experienced, educated, and credentialed strength and conditioning coach.
-The next part of this series will go a little more in depth as far as the organization of training and how to fit everything into a yearly plan.
-If you have any questions about any of the above feel free to email me at [email protected]
+Ideally, programming should be constructed by an experienced, educated, and credentialed strength and conditioning coach.
+The next part of this series will go a little more in-depth as far as the organization of training and how to fit everything into a yearly plan.

 1. McNair PJ, Marshall RN, and Matheson JA.
 Important features associated with acute anterior cruciate ligament injury.
 The New Zealand Medical Journal 103: 537-539, 1990